indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/advanced-usages/custom-map-styles.md

 ```

 - `mapStyles` (Array) array of custom map styles.
-- `mapStylesReplaceDefault` (Boolean) pass `true` if you want to replace all default kepler.gl base map options.
+- `mapStylesReplaceDefault` (Boolean) pass `true` if you want to replace all default indranildeveloper-kepler.gl base map options.
 - `mapboxApiAccessToken`.
 Optional if `mapStylesReplaceDefault` is `true` and your `mapStyles` does not use Mapbox services

 #### Option 2.
 Reducer `initialState`
-Pass custom `mapStyles` to kepler.gl `mapStyle` reducer using the `initialState` plugin.
+Pass custom `mapStyles` to indranildeveloper-kepler.gl `mapStyle` reducer using the `initialState` plugin.
 And set default style by passing `styleType`.

-This method is demoed in the example app [Custom Map Style](https://github.com/keplergl/kepler.gl/tree/master/examples/custom-map-style)
+This method is demoed in the example app [Custom Map Style](https://github.com/keplergl/indranildeveloper-kepler.gl/tree/master/examples/custom-map-style)

 ```js
 const customizedKeplerGlReducer = keplerGlReducer.initialState({